conan-io/conan-io.github.io/_posts/2018-06-11-Transparent-CMake-Integration.markdown

 First of all, let's review what is a Conan generator and to show the pros and cons of both the classic and new generators.

-All the code in the examples below are in this GithHub repository: [https://github.com/lasote/transparent_cmake_examples.git](https://github.com/lasote/transparent_cmake_examples.git)
+All the code in the examples below are in this GitHub repository: [https://github.com/lasote/transparent_cmake_examples.git](https://github.com/lasote/transparent_cmake_examples.git)

 <p class="centered">
     <img src="{{ site.url }}/assets/post_images/2018-06-11/conan_cmake_blog.png" align="center" width="300"/>